maziac/lagmeter/Readme.md

 Constant value of 2ms for more than a day or a million button clicks.
 (1457671 button presses, 105240 secs).

+Repeated delay measuremens (100 cycles): 3-5ms.
+(Quite independent of system load.
+Same times measured also with attract-mode and mame running at the same time in the foreground).

 ## Buffalo

 Stopped after 10 mins:
 9ms for 10min, 5000 cycles.

+Delay measurement (100 cycles): 1-9 ms

+Note: My buffalo controller (as many others) has a ghosting problem.
+The left button is "pressed" quite often (5x in 10mins), the right button about 1x in 10mins.

+## DragonRise Inc. Generic USB joystick, Zero Delay (Yellow PCB)

+Stopped after 3 mins:
+22ms for 3 min, 5000 cycles.

+Delay measurement (100 cycles): 2-31 ms

+## Microntek USB Joystick (Green PCB)

+Stopped after 4 mins:
+42ms for 4 min, 1000 cycles.

+Note: this might also have something to do with the polling of the USB host.
+With evhz I was not able to measure it at all.

+Delay measurement (100 cycles): 4-47 ms

+## Ultimarc Ultrastik 360

+Stopped after 8 mins:
+9ms for 8 min, 4000 cycles.

+Delay measurement (100 cycles): 8-17 ms

+Note: The Ultrastik 360 is an analog joystick.
+Potentially the AD conversion will be a little bit slower than just a button press.
+I had no possibility to measure it, but I don't expect that there is a significant additional delay.

+## Microsoft X-Box 360 pad (white)

+Stopped after 3 mins:
+21ms for 3 min, 1000 cycles.

+## Microsoft X-Box 360 pad (black)

+Stopped after 5 mins:
+8ms for 5 min, 3000 cycles.

+Delay measurement (100 cycles): 4-14 ms

 # Intermediate Results